NSniha/furniture-ecommerce-react/README.md

 ## Roadmap

-- Wishlist functionality
-- User authentication
+- User authentication and account management
 - Payment gateway integration
-- Product reviews and ratings
+- Order tracking
 - Dark mode support
+- Backend integration for live inventory and order management

-See the [open issues](https://github.com/yourusername/decorist/issues) for a full list of proposed features.
+See the [open issues](https://github.com/NSniha/furniture-ecommerce-react/issues) for a full list of proposed features.

 ---